UQ-eLIPSE/prism/README.md

 ```

 2. Execute the script:

 - run server with docker, run client directly on your local with:

 ```
 ./run_project.sh
 ```

+**Note**: In this case, to stop docker containers run `docker-compose -f ./server/docker-compose-server.yml down`

 - run server and client both in docker:

 ```
 ./run_project_docker.sh
 ```